kpurdon/waybacklapse/README.md

 # waybacklapse

 This is a rewrite of the original waybacklapse using docker and phantomjs directly.
 It eliminates the need for the screenshot-as-a-service node application.
+You can still get the original version from pip and can checkout the source using the following command:

+* `git clone -b v1.0.1 git@github.com:kpurdon/waybacklapse.git`

+You can view the original README [here](https://github.com/kpurdon/waybacklapse/tree/v1.0.1).

+A blog post detailing the changes is [coming soon!]().

 ## Getting Started